szu-ai/uav-policy-transfer-drl/README.md

 | Transfer `e2` evaluation | 12/12 | 0.415 | 0.290 | 0.600 | 1.78 |

 ### 9.5 Source and Transfer Evaluation Summary

+<p align="justify">This table gives a compact end-to-end summary of the learning and evaluation process.
+Source-domain PPO training verifies that the policy can complete the longer 16-waypoint route in <code>e1</code>.
+Transfer fine-tuning and final evaluation show that the learned policy remains effective in the 12-waypoint target domain <code>e2</code>.
+The selected best episode highlights the strongest individual transferred run, with complete route execution, perfect localization accuracy under the reported threshold, and the lowest energy among the summarized entries.</p>

 | Run | Domain | Episodes | Waypoints | Psucc (%) | τavg (s) | Aloc (%) | Econ (Wh) |
 |---|---|---:|---:|---:|---:|---:|---:|